Generalized Connectivity Matrix Response Regression with Applications in Brain Connectivity Studies

 We first examine the estimate $\hat\bTheta$.
 To the best of our knowledge, communities in structural connectivity networks have not been studied before.
 We applied the $K$-means clustering algorithm to the estimate $\U^{(t)}$ from $\hat\bTheta$, and identified five clusters among the 68 anatomic regions of interest (ROIs).
 We selected the number of clusters based on the elbow plot.
 Figure~\ref{heatmap2}, right panel, reports the members of each cluster in the table.
 From an anatomical perspective, the first group of nodes are entirely contained in the frontal lobe, the second group are mostly contained in the temporal lobe, the fourth group are entirely contained in the temporal lobe, and the third and fifth groups contain nodes from the frontal, parietal, occipital and temporal lobes.
-Many of the 68 anatomic ROIs in the Desikan Atlas overlap with the resting state functional modules \citep{kabbara2017dynamic}.
+Many of the 68 anatomic ROIs in the Desikan Atlas overlap with the resting-state functional modules.
 By exploring this overlap, we gained further insights of potential functions of those five groups.
-We found that group 1 is related to dorsal attention and default mode, group 2 is related to visual and auditory, group 3 is related to default mode, and group 5 is related to visual.
-The resting state functions of nodes in Groups 4 are unidentified.
-Figure~\ref{heatmap2}, left panel, shows the heatmap of the estimated $\hat\bTheta$ with nodes reordered according to the cluster membership.
-Within each hemisphere, there are high structural connectivities within the identified groups.
-Moreover, there is a high connectivity between Groups 3 and 5.
-Between the two hemispheres, there are generally very low structural connectivities, while part of Group 3 from left and right hemispheres appear to have a high connectivity.
+We found that group 1 is related to the dorsal attention and default mode modules, group 2 is related to the visual and auditory, group 3 is related to the default mode, and group 5 is related to the visual module.
+The resting-state functions of the nodes in Groups 4 are unidentified.
+Figure~\ref{heatmap2}, left panel, shows the heatmap of the estimated $\hat\bTheta$, with the nodes reordered according to the cluster membership.